Hong Kong has a timber-trafficking problem.

 The pattern suggests Hong Kong is used as a “staging post” for cross-border timber smuggling, said Sam Inglis, Environmental Research Manager at ADMCF.

-“Given the volumes of wildlife and wood being seized from containers, it’s concerning that we are not seeing the perpetrators behind these organized smuggling networks being prosecuted.”
+“Given the volume of wildlife and wood being seized from containers, it’s concerning that we are not seeing the perpetrators behind these organized smuggling networks being prosecuted.”

 No easy options